Welcome To My Tsa-la-gi ( Cherokee) Page

 Mississippi River and to migrate to an area in present-day Oklahoma.

-The Cherokee people called this journey the "Trail of Tears," because of its devastating effects.
+The Cherokee people called this journey the "Trail of Tears," because

 The migrants faced hunger, disease, and exhaustion on the forced march.